franfran1920/caprichoslaser.com/wp-content/plugins/advanced-product-fields-for-woocommerce-pro/readme.txt

 The premium version of Advanced Product Fields for WooCommerce.

 == Changelog ==

+= version 2.7.7 =
+ * Improvement: improved compatibility with the Woodmart theme's custom gallery.
+ * Improvement: improved "order again" functionality.
+ * Fix: resolved licensing issue preventing some users from activating the plugin.

+= version 2.7.6 =
+ * Improvement: compatibility with WooCommerce's "single product" block.
+ * Fix: fixed an issue with not validating multi-select swatches on the front-end whose min and max attribute were set.
+ * Fix: fixed an issue with invalid carts when ordering 2 specific variations at the same time.

 = version 2.7.5 =
  * Fix: fixed a PHP warning.